 - Cold proof: Cover the plate with plastic wrap and place it in the refrigerator overnight (up to 16 hours).

 - Prep: If using, place a baking stone on a rack positioned at the very bottom of your oven.
-Preheat your oven to 500 F for at least 1 hour (or as long as your baking stone normally needs to heat up).
+Preheat the oven to 500 F for at least 1 hour (or as long as your baking stone normally needs to heat up).

 - Cut out ten 6-inch squares of parchment paper (this will make rolling your dough out and transferring them to the oven much easier).